DIGITAL PROJECT DEVELOPMENT - 2022/3

 Students develop key digital skills through practical experience as well as theoretical foundation in this module which has a wider application for the Digital Economy.

-In the lectures, students develop an understanding of theory related to key digital business skills such as digital marketing and then apply them in a project which they manage so that they see how theory works in practice.
-In the tutorial, students learn about the theory behind digital product development including design and build which they also apply in separate digital project.
+Students develop an understanding of theory related to key digital business skills such as digital marketing and then apply them in a project which they manage so that they see how theory works in practice.
+Students also learn about the theory behind digital product development including design and build which they also apply in separate digital project.

 Both projects have assignments where students reflect further on the theory and the practice to demonstrate their critical understanding of how these key skills can influence the Digital Economy.

 Surrey Business School

 Lecture Hours: 11